 Taxpayers can pay direct taxes online by using the e-Payment facility.
 In order to avail the online tax payment facility, taxpayers must have a net-banking account with an authorised bank.
 The Permanent Account Number (PAN) or Tax Deduction and Collection Number (TAN) will have to be provided for validation as well.

-If an individual needs to claim income tax refund, he/she will need to first file his/her income tax return.
+If an individual needs to claim income tax refund, he/she will need to first file the income tax return.
 Depending on the income assessment group, the individual will need to submit one of the ITR forms listed below:

 |ITR Form Name||Description|